thecbp/P8105_final/report.md

 colectomies = read_dta(file = './colectomy_raw_new.dta')
 ```

-Before we start our analyses, it's important for us to understand our data in its original form.
 In its raw form, the data has 10868 rows and 992 columns.
-Each row in this dataset corresponds to a single colectomy with an incredible amount of information associated with it.
-The data has already been purged of identifiable personal information, leaving us with a bevy of laboratory, disease, surgery and patient data.
+Each row corresponds to a single colectomy and an incredible amount of information associated with it, including a bevy of laboratory, disease, surgery and patient data.

-That being said, many of the columns are useless for our analysis.
-Many columns contain mostly or only missing data, denoted by either blank cells or `NA` strings.
-Before we can start the variable selection for our model, we need to tidy up the dataset.
+A brief glance at the data showed us that many of the columns are useless for our analysis.
+Many columns contain mostly or only missing data.
+Before we can start variable selection for our model, we need to tidy up the dataset.

 <h1 id="tidying">
 Tidying the Data